 Why Marketing Hygiene is so Important to Your Clients and Your Processes

-Our Marketing Hygiene is as Important to Our Business as Personal Hygiene is to Our Bodies
+Your Marketing Hygiene is as Important to Your Business as Personal Hygiene is to Your Body

 We’re always “on brand” and “top of mind” when we first get a customer, but then after a while perhaps we forget how much we love them and skip looking in the mirror.